top of page

 What I remember about September 11, 2001

-When my science teacher told us that we had been attacked, she also made indications that she had expected something like that to happen a claim that I felt was ridiculous because I do not believe anyone expected the United States to be attacked by foreign terrorists.
-I believe the United States had forgotten that we were just as vulnerable two being attacked by terrorists as any other country is to terrorist attack.
-I also believe many people thought that if we fought wars overseas, it would never reach the United States because I believe many people thought that the United States was invincible.
+When my science teacher told us that we had been attacked, she also made indications that she had expected something like that to happen, a claim that I felt was ridiculous because I do not believe anyone expected the United States to be attacked by foreign terrorists.
+I think the United States had forgotten that we were just as vulnerable to being attacked by terrorists as any other country is to terrorist attack.
+I also believe many people thought that if we fought wars overseas, they would never reach the United States because I believe many people thought that the United States was invincible.
 The only positive thing to come out of September 11 was that the United States was shaken out of its complacency because we then learned that the next it was just as vulnerable as any other country to terrorists.

 I do think the war on terrorism has been largely successful in disrupting terrorist networks, but I do think it is worth noting that we should never stop being vigilant because we don’t know where the next terrorist attack could come from.
 It took me a long time to even understand that the United States had been caught by surprise.
-Again, I am satisfied that the United States has been shaken out of its complacency and that we are more prepared than ever before for a terrorist attack, and I think it’s important that we never forget the lives of those we lost that day because they are the reason more than any other that we started the war on terrorism.
+Again, I am satisfied that the United States has been shaken out of its complacency and that we are more prepared than ever before for a terrorist attack.
+And I think it’s essential that we never forget the lives of those we lost that day because they are the reason more than any other that we started the war on terrorism.

-11 views1 comment
+13 views1 comment

 Recent Posts